mbabynames search ✿

 Caroline Avery

-Put "noble and strong" next to "ruler of elves" and you get a name that feels considered.
+Put "free woman" next to "ruler of elves" and you get a name that feels considered.
 Caroline Avery works on paper and out loud.
 Equal length at 3 syllables each.
 The rhythm is steady and even.

 Caroline Giselle

-Caroline, meaning "noble and strong", pairs with Giselle, meaning "pledge".
+Caroline, meaning "free woman", pairs with Giselle, meaning "pledge".
 The meanings point in complementary directions.
 The hard G in Giselle gives a clean break after Caroline's open vowel ending.

 Caroline Dahlia